christian7137/SolarCarProject/README.md

 No other data source settings are needed to successfully query InfluxDB.

 ### Using the display side logger
 To actively look for UDP packets on the wireless network, you must run a script.
-In the 'Display' directory of this repository, run the shell script 'run.sh'.
-This script will search for and log UDP packets sent to the device's IP address.

-Before powering off the device, be sure to run 'quit.sh' in the 'Display' directory.

-Christian's note: It's probably better to make quit and run command line arguments of the base directory script.
+Using the './sysinit run' command in the base of the repository will run this script.
+To safely power off the RPi, be sure to use './sysinit quit' prior to shutting down.

 ### Adding users to Grafana
 As a Grafana admin, go to `http://monitoring-host:3000/org/users`, where `monitoring-host` is the IP of the device hosting the Grafana service.
 In this menu, you can add or remove users as needed.

 ### Adding sensors to the display side logger
 Make changes to 'config_pit.txt'.

-Christian's note: We need to finalize the format for this config file.
+Instructions on changing this file are included inside it as comments.

 ### Accessing display side data logs
 After running the display side logger for the first time, the 'Display' directory of this repository will contain a directory 'CSV' with the stored logs of the UDP packet data.
 Each file contains the date of the logger run and the type of sensor data logged.
 The sensor ID matches the ID set in 'config_pit.txt'.